-This week one of my favourite costumes came back in for an upgrade.
-Every so often the coolest costume idea drops in your inbox that literally makes you fist bump the air....this was one of those costumes!
+Every so often one of your favourite clients wants you to make the coolest costume that literally makes you fist bump the air....this was one of those costumes!

 Well that got me wired!